orangejuice/blog/data/activity/movie-教父-1972/record.en.md

   subtitle: 1972 / USA / Drama Crime / Francis Ford Coppola / Marlon Brando Al Pacino
 ---

-It's quite bewildering for those with prosopagnosia.
-The Godfather's performance is spectacular, he embodies sincerity and tenacity in dealing with people and tasks, and his unrelenting dedication to his family and life shines.
-The contrast is wonderfully formed as Michael, carrying these abilities, is youthful and impetuous, less kind and adept than his father.
-Michael is goal-oriented, sharp-witted and meticulous, decisive and unhesitatingly exposed.
+People with face blindness find it very confusing.
+The Godfather's performance is spectacular, showing a serious and sincere demeanor in handling affairs, and a committed stance towards family and life.
+Michael inherits these abilities, and his youthful vigor and less gregarious nature compared to his father provides a striking contrast.
+Michael has clear objectives, a sharp and meticulous mind, and is decisive and formidable in execution.